kfkhalili/x-ray-trust/docs/OAUTH_SETUP.md

-# OAuth Setup Guide (Google & GitHub)
+# OAuth Setup Guide (Google, GitHub & X.com)

-This guide explains how to set up Google and GitHub OAuth login for X Trust Radar.
+This guide explains how to set up Google, GitHub, and X.com OAuth login for X Trust Radar.

 ## Overview

 OAuth credentials are configured in **Supabase Dashboard**, not in your code.
 You need to:
-1. Create OAuth apps in Google Cloud Console and GitHub
+1. Create OAuth apps in Google Cloud Console, GitHub, and X Developer Portal
 2. Get Client IDs and Secrets
 3. Add them to Supabase Dashboard
 4. Done!
 The code already handles the OAuth flow.